Anuj-Kumar-Sharma/First-Contribution/README.md

 # First-Contribution
-Hi this is Aryan and this is my contribution.
+Hi this is Laharika Jain and this is my contribution.
-This is my first contribution
-hello anuj thanks for this video.
-Very Helpful
+Thankyou Anuj Bhaiya for such an amazing video for Git and Github.
+All the basics are cleared, thankyou so much